OlafenwaMoses/ImageAI/README.md

 <h3><b><u>Image Prediction</u></b></h3>
 <b>ImageAI</b> provides 4 different algorithms and model types to perform image prediction, trained on the ImageNet-1000 dataset.
 The 4 algorithms provided for image prediction include <b>SqueezeNet</b>, <b>ResNet</b>, <b>InceptionV3</b> and <b>DenseNet</b>.
-You will find below the result of an example prediction using the ResNet50 model, and the 'Full Details & Documentation' link below the image.
+You will find below the result of an example prediction using the ResNet50 model, and the 'Tutorials & Documentation' link below the image.
 Click the link to see the full sample codes, explainations, best practices guide and documentation.
 <p><img src="images/1.jpg" style="width: 400px; height: auto;" />
     <pre>convertible : 52.459555864334106